FlambeStinger/containerlab_project/Week 2/Progress.md

 <img width="722" height="312" alt="image" src="https://github.com/user-attachments/assets/a34777a3-5ee7-4e03-9549-b29d3d573697" />

 ## Configuring Leaf1
 To configure `leaf1` I SSHed and logged-in using the default credentials.
-Next I entered the configuration mode (called candidate)
+Next I entered the configuration mode (called candidate).
+From there I configured the interfaces to act as switch interfaces and saved my configurations.

 ```
 enter candidate